What Temperature Should I Set My Thermostat in Winter?

 what-temperature-should-i-set-my-thermostat-in-winter

-Temperature Should I Set My Thermostat In Winter?
+TL;DR: What Temperature Should I Set My Thermostat in Winter

 One of the biggest challenges during winter is trying to keep your household warm and comfortable.
 Sometimes, it becomes even harder when everyone in the house has their preferred temperature comfort levels.